BenAgro314/engsci_vault/BME205/BME205 Week 7 Review.md

 		- usually synapse on a sympathetic ganglion chain
 		- originate from the thoracic and lumbar spine
 		- some terminate on a modified ganglion called the **adrenal medulla** which is housed in the **adrenal gland** and releases norepinephrine (NE ~ 20%) and epinephrine (E ~ 80%) into the blood
+		- Adrenal gland is connected to the kidney - this is why the old kidney is usually not removed during a transplant
 		- lightly myelinated
 		- some synapse later on **collateral ganglia**
 	- **postganglionic fibers**
 		- have **nicotinic receptors** on their dendrites/cell bodies
 		- secrete NE (**adrenergic fibers**)

-Postganglionic fibers in both divisions end in numerous axonal swellings called **varicosities** that allow for one neuron to release neurotransmitter to many target cells simultaneously. (affect whole organs instead of discrete cells)
+Postganglionic fibers in both divisions end in numerous axonal swellings called **varicosities** that allow for one neuron to release neurotransmitter to many target cells simultaneously. (affect whole organs instead of discrete cells).
+This represents **divergance** of postsynaptic autonomic neurons.
+- not a 1-1 relationship: each autonomic postganglionic fiber may innervate many target cells, and cell may have mutiple varicosities on it

 - the level of ongoing activity from one of the two divisions is called the (sympathetic or parasympathetic) **tone** or **tonic activity**